 What is effective sucking?

 During effective, nutritive sucking, your baby uses the structures of his or her mouth to compress the milk sinuses beneath your breast and move milk into the back of his or her throat to swallow.
 Initially, your baby may seem to suck in rapid bursts to trigger milk let-down, also called the milk-ejection reflex.
-Once let-down occurs, your baby should suck at the rate of about one suck a second, pausing only to take a breath with every few sucks.
+Once let-down happens, your baby should suck at the rate of about one suck a second.
+He or she pauses only to take a breath with every few sucks.

 |Click Image to Enlarge|